Ivo-Evans/lessons/003-variables.md

 # Variables

 So far, in our programs, we've plugged values into console.log, and seen results.
 But an essential part of programming is tracking change over the course of the execution of a program.
-That is where variables come in.
+That is one fo the things variables are for.
 Variables are like _names_ we give to values.
 Once we have given a name to a value at the beginning of our program's execution, we can use the name as a fixed point to observe changes.

 Variables also provide other benefits, including:
 - letting you use a value in multiple places but only define it once.
 For instance, say you're making a video game and a number of your functions use the speed at which enemies move.
 You could assign this information to a variable, and then use the variable throughout your program.
 That way, if you wanted to adjust the settings, you would only need to change the code in one place.